mikefarah/yq/README.md

 #### Running as root:

-`yq`'s docker image no longer runs under root (https://github.com/mikefarah/yq/pull/860) - so if you'd like to install more things in the docker image you'll need to either:
+`yq`'s docker image no longer runs under root (https://github.com/mikefarah/yq/pull/860).
+If you'd like to install more things in the docker image, or you're having permissions issues when attempting to read/write files you'll need to either:

 ```